mrmekon/snitch-el/README.md

   (defun filter-fn1 (event &rest args))

+EVENT is an eieio object defined by ‘snitch-network-entry’ or ‘snitch-process-entry’, and inheriting from ‘snitch-source’.

 A trivial function which matches if a single string in the event object matches a known value might look like so: